grafnu/daq-1/docs/troubleshooting.md

   you need to contact whomever is responsible for policy, not DAQ-proper.
   * The reports are _optionally_ available trough the _optionally_ configured GCP instance, but that's only relevant after the basics are working.
+* Capturing a complete zip of the `inst/` directory should encompass all the state neesary to diagnose/debug problems, so simply captuing that and sending it along would be sufficient in most cases.
+Be wary of file size, as `inst/` can collect cruft over time and occasionally need to be cleaned.

 ## Test-Specific